vincentchachere/Active-Directory-Deployment-and-Configuration/README.md

 ### 6. ) Attempt to Ping DC-1’s Private IP address from Client-1 VM

-If everything is setup correctly so far then you should have a successful ping from Client-1 to DC-1.
+<ins>If the setup has been configured correctly, you should see a successful ping from Client-1 to DC-1.</ins>

 <img width="800" alt="isolated" src="https://github.com/user-attachments/assets/2bfa98e9-d1db-4e19-a9f3-3d23b5701ee6">